Lercher/podman-oracle-go/readme.md

 * Get an Oracle License for Development
 * Find and checkout the image at [Oracle Database Enterprise Edition](https://hub.docker.com/_/oracle-database-enterprise-edition?tab=description)
 * `sudo -i` as we need root rights here
-* as root login with podman on docker.io
+* as root login with podman on docker.io: `podman login docker.io`
 * and then `podman pull store/oracle/database-enterprise:12.2.0.1-slim` as root, finally.

 ### In Detail